History Files Nav bar

 AD 862 - 1405

-At first a "march county" (margraviate), with West-Frisia on its northern border, Flanders soon reverted to a simple county.
+At first Flanders was a 'march county' - known formally as a margraviate.
+It occupied a location on (or even across) the border with Lotharingia, the middle third of the former Carolingian empire, with the local ruler of West-Frisia watching it from its northern border.
+However, Flanders soon matured into a more traditional county.
 Finally, it passed by marriage first to the dukes of Burgundy and then to the Habsburgs.
-Because of the inheritance of the Habsburgs, Flanders ended up, uniquely, as the only territory that began Middle Ages as part of France but ended them, as it still is, alienated from France.
+Thanks to it being inherited by the Habsburgs, Flanders ended up, uniquely, as the only territory that began the Middle Ages as part of France but ended them, as it still is, alienated from France.
 Today, most of historical Flanders, except for Picardy, is part of Belgium.

 862 - 879